Gambling and online casinos in the Marshall Islands

 - Digital Economic Zone Act (2020) - opens up opportunities for blockchain companies, including crypto casinos.

-- Marshall Islands Gaming Commission (MIGC) - responsible for issuing and controlling licenses,
+- Marshall Islands Gaming Commission (MIGC) - responsible for the issuance and control of licenses, as well as compliance with fair play standards and AML/KYC checks.

 - licenses are issued to local and foreign companies;